PracticalGenomics/practicalgenomicsworkshop/opportunities.md

 **Application Procedure:**

 Interested applicants should submit a cover letter describing the reason for their interest, prior programming and bioinformatics experience, experience in multi-disciplinary research, and fit to the position.
-They should also send their CV and contact information for 3 references to Dr. Fertig (ejfertig@jhmi.edu).
+They should also send their CV and contact information for 3 references to Dr. Fertig (<a href="mailto:ejfertig@jhmi.edu">ejfertig@jhmi.edu</a>).

 **Requirements:**